pragnesh-softcolon/image-to-video/README.md

 # Image to Video

-You can turn your images into simple video with your audio.
+Easily transform your images into a video with added audio.
 ## Installation

-First You have to install ffmpeg package in your system
+To ensure compatibility, you must install version 6 of the ffmpeg package on your system.

 For MacOs :